GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_description.md

 DEA Coastal Ecosystems was initiated as a collaborative project to support the Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW) to underpin the creation of Environmental Economic Accounts (EEA) for ecosystems in Australia’s coastal zone.
 This followed experimental Ocean Accounts, delivered in 2022 and based on selected individual ecosystem earth observation derived datasets.

 Leveraging a methodology that mapped [global shifts in tidal wetlands](https://www.science.org/doi/10.1126/science.abm9583), Geoscience Australia has collaborated with James Cook University and the University of New South Wales to deliver a similar approach for Australia in the DEA Coastal Ecosystems product suite.
-Initial Beta versions of the  product were used to underpin the February 2025 release of the [National Ecosystem Accounts experimental estimates for the Coastal Realm](https://www.abs.gov.au/statistics/environment/environmental-accounts/national-ecosystem-accounts-experimental-estimates/latest-release#coastal-realm), with the first version 1.0.0 release of the DEA Coastal Ecosystems product suite expected to contribute to the upcoming 2026 National Ecosystem Account released by the Australian Bureau of Statistics (ABS)
+Initial Beta versions of the  product were used to underpin the February 2025 release of the [National Ecosystem Accounts experimental estimates for the Coastal Realm](https://www.abs.gov.au/statistics/environment/environmental-accounts/national-ecosystem-accounts-experimental-estimates/latest-release#coastal-realm), with the first v1.0.0 release of the DEA Coastal Ecosystems product suite expected to contribute to the upcoming 2026 National Ecosystem Account released by the Australian Bureau of Statistics (ABS)

 Targeted stakeholder engagement and product feedback sessions have been conducted throughout the development of the product to ensure, where possible, a complementary alignment of the DEA Coastal Ecosystems product suite to State Government and Academic mapping efforts.
 These engagements aimed to ensure ease of uptake and integration of the product into a range of environmental reporting applications across jurisdictions (e.g State of the Environment).